onflow/flow-go/engine/consensus/Sealing_Readme.md

   When pruning the tree, we keep the node at the same height as the last sealed height, so that we know which fork actually connects to the sealed block

 - It means adding a new result to the tree requires a lock, and is a write lock.
 A write lock won't block reads, so that the worker to process approvals won't be blocked.
-- when a result has been added to a tree, it also means we've received the executed block, because otherwise the block, which includes the receipt, won't pass the validation
+- When a result has been added to a tree, it also means we've received the executed block, because otherwise the block, which includes the receipt, won't pass the validation
 - We create an approval collector for each incorporated result, when we receive an approval.
 We verify the approval only once, if valid, we forward it to multiple approval collectors for each result incorporated in different fork.
 If any fork has collected enough approval, we will generate a seal, note a seal can only be used on one fork.
 If a consensus leader is building a new block on a fork, it will only add new seals for that fork to the new block.
 - When adding a new result to the tree, we use a Write lock on the three to add the `AssignmentCollector`.
 However, when receiving an `AssignmentCollector` from the tree to add an approval, we use a read lock, so that processing approvals concurrently won’t be blocked by processing receipts.
 - When receiving an approval before receiving the corresponding result, we haven’t created the corresponding assignment collector.
 Therefore, we cache the approvals in an `approvalCache` within the sealing core.
 Note: this is not strictly necessary, because the approval could be re-requested by the sealing engine (method `requestPendingApprovals`).
 Nevertheless, we found that caching the approvals is an important performance optimization to reduce sealing latency.